SSWConsulting/SSW.Rules.Content/rules/no-text-slides/rule.md

 ![Figure: Bad example - Sentences on slides mean the audience isn't listening](my-day-bad.png)
 :::

-Now lets look at some strategies to make this information more digestible.
+Now let's look at some strategies to make this information more digestible.

 ### Present text nicely